• Skip to primary navigation

 • Do a quick thumbs up/thumbs down assessment by having students show you how well they think they get it.

 • Do a snowball activity.
-Have all students write down something they learned.
+Have all students write down something they learned during your French lesson.
 Then, they’ll ball it up like a snowball and toss it in the air.
 They’ll quickly grab someone else’s paper and read it out loud – either to the class or to a partner.

 When I plan a French lesson, I use appropriate time frames to maximize student engagement.
 Not every day has to involve a game, but students should always get a chance to apply the language in meaningful ways.